MahmoudEL-Afandy/employee.attendance/README.md

 - **Email Sender**: The system sending emails for users that forgot password and need to reset it.

-- **RESTful API**:  is a web service architecture that follows the principles of Representational State Transfer, utilizing standard HTTP methods to enable communication between clients and servers in a stateless manner.
+- **RESTful**:  is a web service architecture that follows the principles of Representational State Transfer, utilizing standard HTTP methods to enable communication between clients and servers in a stateless manner.

 - **Entity Framework Core**: Implemented Entity Framework Core with code-first migrations for database management.